 Cancer needs sugar to grow – that pretty much explains it.
 Some cancers contain insulin receptors.
 Insulin is what pulls sugar out of the blood and into the cell.
 Excess sugar in the blood makes it easier for tumors to grow.
 Also, insulin prevents apoptosis of tumor cells.
 Apoptosis is programmed cell death.
 So insulin helps to make cancer cells “immortal”.

-We also learn from the 60 Minute interview that sugar affects brain chemistry stimulating dopamine release much like drug-use.
+We also learn from the 60 Minute interview that this sweet molecule affects brain chemistry stimulating dopamine release much like drug-use.
 Dopamine release is associated with pleasure.
 The problem though with sugar, is that over time people who consume excessive amounts of it may develop a tolerance to it, just like one might from persistent drug use.
 This then leads to eating more sweeten foods to get the same effect or high.

 What to Eat